-Mystic, NESCOE, MA AG, and CT Parties separately petitioned the DC Circuit Court of Appeals for review of the FERC's orders addressing the COS Agreement among Mystic, ExGen and ISO-NE.186 The cases have been consolidated into Case No. 20-1343.
+Mystic, NESCOE, MA AG, and CT Parties separately petitioned the DC Circuit Court of Appeals for review of the FERC's orders addressing the COS Agreement among Mystic, ExGen and ISO-NE.172 The cases have been consolidated into Case No. 20-1343.
 Appearances were filed October 8, 2020.
 On October 8 (in the case of Mystic) and October 16 (in the case of the remaining Petitioners), statements of issues and docketing statements were filed.
 Also on October 16, the FERC filed an unopposed motion to hold this appeal in abeyance until the earlier of December 15, 2020 (60 days) or the date of the issuance by the FERC of a further order on rehearing.
 In addition, the FERC asked for 21 days from that day for the parties to file motions to govern further proceedings.
-The FERC motion is pending before the Court.
+On November 4, 2020, the Court granted the FERC's motion and ordered that the consolidated cases be held in abeyance pending further order of the Court and that he parties file motions to govern further proceedings in these cases within 21 days of the FERC's decision on rehearing or by January 5, 2021, whichever occurs earlier.

+• CASPR (20-1333)

-CASPR (20-1333) Underlying FERC Proceeding: ER18-619187 Petitioners: Sierra Club, NRDC, RENEW Northeast, and CLF
+Underlying FERC Proceeding: ER18-619173 Petitioners: Sierra Club, NRDC, RENEW Northeast, and CLF

 On August 31, 2020, the Sierra Club, NRDC, RENEW Northeast, and CLF petitioned the DC Circuit Court of Appeals for review of the FERC's order accepting ISO-NE's CASPR revisions (which, under Allegheny, is ripe for review).
 On October 2, 2020, appearances, docketing statements, a statement of issues to be raised, and a statement of intent to utilize deferred joint appendix were filed.
 On October 19, 2020, the FERC moved to dismiss the case for a lack of jurisdiction (arguing that Petitioners missed their opportunity to timely file their Petition for review in 2018, and filing within 60 days of Allegheny did not make their Petition timely).
 Alternatively, the FERC asked that the case be held in abeyance for 60 days pending issuance of a further FERC order on this matter.
 On October 29, Petitioners opposed the FERC's motion.
-The FERC's motion is pending before the Court.
+On November 5, 2020, the FERC filed a reply, indicated that an order on rehearing would be issued imminently and suggested that, if the Court declines to dismiss the petition, it should be held in abeyance until the Commission issues an order on rehearing.
+As noted above, the FERC issued the CASPR Allegheny Order on November 19, modifying the discussion in the CASPR Order, but reaching the same the result.
+The FERC's motion to dismiss is still pending before the Court.